lycis/simplekv/README.md

 ## Disclaimer

-**Windows Only:** Currently, SimpleKV is implemented using Winsock for socket programming, so it works exclusively on Windows systems.
+**Windows Only:** Currently, SimpleKV is implemented using WinSock2 for socket programming, so it works exclusively on Windows systems.

 ## Project Structure